bowrango/website/content/posts/ragesongs.md

 +++
+title = "Music I Like"
-title = "Songs I'd yell during a basement show" date = 2025-07-02T17:14:34-04:00 draft = false
+date = 2025-07-02T17:14:34-04:00
+draft = false
 +++

+Here is a small sample.
 It's mostly rock music

 - Nineteen (Movements)
 - I Can Tell There Was an Accident Here Earlier (Saosin)